pgmodeler/plugins/graphicalquerybuilder/README.md

 A plugin for [pgModeler](https://www.pgmodeler.io), the ERD tool for PostgreSQL.

-This is still alpha, expect bugs, and please help fix them reporting at [github](https://github.com/pgmodeler/plugins/issues).
+The query builder v0.9.2 can now be considered in beta state, please help fix bugs reporting at [github](https://github.com/pgmodeler/plugins/issues).

 # Description